heeropang/VirtualPullDown/README.md

 Applying the prophage range found via Phaster
 ![Applying the range](./preprocessing/figures/automatic_input.png)
 --------------------------------------------
-## :asterisk: Below are examples of each function
+## :asterisk: Here are examples of each function below
 ### Search for prophage

 The following code snippet search for prophage using --['phaster'](https://phaster.ca/)'s URLAPI with genomic sequence's accession code.